swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 This dependence on extensions can be an obstacle to grouping semantically related APIs, stacking up constraints and, sometimes, the legibility of heavily generic interfaces.

-It is reasonable to expect a `where` clause to work anywhere a constraint can be meaningfully imposed, meaning both of these should be possible:
+It is reasonable to expect a `where` clause to work anywhere a constraint can be meaningfully imposed, meaning both of these structuring styles should be available to the user:

 ```swift
 struct Foo<T> // 'Foo' can be any kind of nominal type declaration.
 For a protocol, 'T' would be an associatedtype.